EarthSciML/GasChem.jl/docs/src/geoschem/overview.md

 The version here is adapted from GEOS-Chem version 14.1.1.
 This mechanism is the result of many journal articles which are cited in API documentation for the [`GEOSChemGasPhase`](@ref) type.

-!!! warning
+![WARNING]
 This implementation is a work in progress.
 In particular, it does not yet include heterogeneous chemistry.

 ## System overview